 The proposed changes agreed by Cabinet take into account the Crown’s role as a long-term lessor and are intended to improve the way Land Information New Zealand (LINZ) administers Crown pastoral land.

-The regulatory impact statement (RIS) that informed our advice to the Minister and Cabinet regarding the Cabinet paper is available below [published 3 February 2020]
+The full regulatory impact statement (RIS) that informed our advice to the Minister and Cabinet regarding the Cabinet paper is now available below [published 24 July 2020]

-The Minister for Land Information intends to introduce a Bill to Parliament in early 2020 to implement the proposed changes, and the public will have an opportunity to comment on this Bill through the Select Committee process.
+The Minister for Land Information introduced a Bill to Parliament in July 2020, to implement the proposed changes.
+The public will have an opportunity to comment on this Bill through the Select Committee process.
 The Bill can be found on the New Zealand Legislation website: